Byron/gitoxide/cargo-smart-release/README.md

 ### Limitations

+* it requires tables to be used when specifying versions, i.e. `crate = { version = "1" }` instead of `crate  = "1".
+* it gracefully fails when encountering version requirement comparators which are not `^`, like `=`
+* it's tested only by using it on `gitoxide`, there are only very few regression tests with little coverage.
+* short object ids in changelogs may be ambiguous, as they are unconditionally truncated to 7 characters.
 * it's very young and probably tries to eat underwear
 * it needs a git repository to govern the workspace
-* it requires tables to be used when specifying versions, i.e. `crate = { version = "1" }` instead of `crate  = "1".
-* it gracefully fails when encountering version requirement comparators which are not `^`, like `=`
-* it's tested only by using it on `gitoxide`, there are no regression tests at all

 ### Acknowledgements